-- 1. Bulky debris such as wooden beams, scrap metal, cable, and fishing gear recovered during dredging operations shall not be returned to the marine environment. - 2.
-Food scraps and all vessel related solid wastes shall not be released to the marine environment. - 3.
-Basic petroleum spill clean-up equipment, e.g., a 250 L oil spill clean-up kit, shall be stored on-site and available for immediate use during execution phase of dredging projects. - 4.
+- 1. Basic petroleum spill clean-up equipment, e.g., a 250 L oil spill clean-up kit, shall be stored on-site and available for immediate use during execution phase of dredging projects. - 2.
+Disposal activities shall be restricted to the area within the boundaries illustrated and that portion of the seabed lying below the Lower Low Water, Large Tide elevation. - 3.
 Dredge crews, dredging related vehicles or other dredging related equipment shall not access beaches, sand spits, dunes, mud flats, or sand flats during any stage of the project.